ardasener/DPSL/readme.md

 # DPSL

-DPSL is a distributed partitioning based implementation of the Parallel Short-distance Labelling (PSL) algorithm.
+DPSL is a distributed partitioning based implementation of the Parallel Shortest-distance Labelling (PSL) algorithm.
 DPSL can run on multiple nodes distributing the graph and labels among the nodes.
 This results in both faster indexing times by allowing the use of more computation resources and less storage requirements for each node since the resulting labels will be distributed among them with minimal duplication.

 > Disclamer: This work is designed specifically for social networks, web graphs and other low diameter graphs.
 > It will not work well on road networks.